6 Useful Apps to Quit Drinking Alcohol

 Cost: Free

-Sobriety Counter is a handy stop drinking app that helps you track many aspects of your progress.
-For example, it offers a sobriety clock along with health trackers to show you how your physical well-being improves day by day.
+Sobriety Counter is a handy stop-drinking app that helps you track many aspects of your progress.
+It offers a sobriety clock along with health trackers to show you how your physical well-being improves day by day.
 This app also provides accountability tips and exercises to help you stay on track.

 What it’s best for: Customized yet simple sobriety tracking